rhoneyager/libicedb/pages/mydoc/notes.md

 ---
 Notes uploaded by Davide Ori <dori@uni-koeln.de>

-Since the 2016 IPWG/IWSSM Bologna meeting in Bologna, a couple of people (Stefan, Jussi, Davide, Eugene, Ben) worked on an Excel workbook to describe an initial file structure and variable names (following as closely as possible the CF convention) for storing scattering datasets.
+Since the 2016 IPWG/IWSSM meeting in Bologna, some people (Stefan, Jussi, Davide, Eugene, Ben) worked on an Excel workbook to describe an initial file structure and variable names (following as closely as possible the CF convention) for storing scattering datasets.
 The Excel file can be downloaded [here]( https://rhoneyager.github.io/libicedb/structs_metadata.html).

 At the recent [snowfall workshop in Cologne](http://www.geomet.uni-koeln.de/forschung/en-optimice/issw/), we discussed how to better store the data in different level files: